pm2-hive/pm2-hive.github.io/docs/features/use-pm2-with-aws-elastic-beanstalk.md

 ## Integrate PM2

-The easier and less invasive way to monitor your app using pm2 is by requiring it as a npm module.
+The easiest and less invasive way to monitor your application using PM2 is by requiring it as a npm module.
 We will simply change the `package.json` structure to let pm2 start the application.
 Just add pm2 to your app dependencies:
 `npm install pm2 --save`

 Then we will need to change the startup scripts.
-We call the pm2 from the node_modules folder:
+We call PM2 from the node_modules folder:

 ```json
 "scripts": {